romelperez/simple-organizer/SYSTEM_DESIGN.md

 ### Board

+- Id as string.
+- User as a reference to user owner.
 - Name as string.
 - Created datetime.
 - Updated datetime.

 ### Task

+- Id as string.
+- User as a reference to user owner.
 - Board as a reference to parent board.
 - Name.
 - Completed as boolean.